drop-games/eb-docs/docs/NFT.md

 Worth noting is that we strive for the best player experience, and this means absence of Pay-to-Win in general.
 None of the NFTs/items are giving the holder an unfair advantage over their opponents.
 You _cannot_ buy skill in Hyperblade.

 NFTs are however not only used for the item ownership.
-Non-transferable (i.e. buy once have them forever tied to your account) NFTs serve as a way to sell stuff like DLC's, tournament tickets and such.
+Non-transferable (i.e. buy once have them forever tied to your account) NFTs serve as a way to sell DLC's, tournament tickets and such.

 ### The Power of Utility